kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 Bruce Banner almost died in a science experiment and he got exposed to radiation, this transformed him into the incredible Hulk.

-Matt Murdock lost his sight in a freak accident.
-His other senses got sharper and he was later trained by a blind master martial artist.
-He fights criminals as Daredevil.
+Matt Murdock was bullied and lost his sight in a freak accident.
+His other senses got sharper and he was later trained by a blind ninja master.
+He fights crime as Daredevil.

 The events that gives us scars also gives us superpowers.